austinlouden/talks/how-to-learn-foreign-language/slides.md

 for the first 500 to 1000 words.
 Later on you can learn words just like you do in English.

+TRANSITION: here are some general guidelines I have for making flash cards

 !!!

 ### Don't put English on your cards